 Chapter 3 – Kith, Kin and Bears

-After the initial overview of character design, the book shows an enormous amount of artwork as it breaks down the details of the characters, such as: Merida, Queen Elinor, King Fergus, the triplets, the bear cubs, Angus, the wisps, Mor'du, the Lords (Macintosh, Dingwall and MacGuffin), the various animals in the film, the warriors and the villagers.
-Through these character breakdowns you will not only see a great variation of artwork, but you will also get great character insights like one that I was totally amazed by when I read it (and I totally should have noticed from the previews).
-King Fergus lives in the past, always discussing adventures he lived - Merida lives for the present like most teenagers do - and Queen Elinor lives with the future in mind, always looking at what you can do today to help shape your tomorrow.
+After the initial overview of character design, the book shows an enormous amount of artwork as it breaks down the details of the characters, such as Merida, Queen Elinor, King Fergus, the triplets, the bear cubs, Angus, the wisps, Mor’du, the Lords (Macintosh, Dingwall, and MacGuffin), the various animals in the film, the warriors and the villagers.
+Through these character breakdowns, you will not only see a great variation of artwork, but you will also get great character insights like one that I was totally amazed by when I read it (and I totally should have noticed from the previews).
+King Fergus lives in the past, always discussing adventures he lived – Merida lives for the present as most teenagers do – and Queen Elinor lives with the future in mind, always looking at what you can do today to help shape your tomorrow.
 That is a great such a great base for a story and such a realistic view of how a family actually could be.

-As a side note, this chapter also shows quite a few clay sculpts which for some reason always amaze me - I think it's because the characters feel so "real" when you see them in this manner.
+As a side note, this chapter also shows quite a few clay sculptures which for some reason always amaze me – I think it’s because the characters feel so “real” when you see them in this manner.

 Chapter 4 – Fighting with Broadswords

 This chapter discusses the struggles of the storyboarding and story development process.
-Brian Larsen quoted Toy Story 3 screenwriter, Michael Arndt when he said that, "Story is like building a house.
+Brian Larsen quoted Toy Story 3 screenwriter, Michael Arndt when he said, “Story is like building a house.
 Expect that every two weeks, somebody comes in and throws a grenade at it, and it blows up.
-And whatever's left standing is what you keep working with."
-I could only imagine how frustrating this position could be at times for the artists - but keeping that phrase in mind could potentially help keep things in perspective.
+And whatever’s left standing is what you keep working with.”
+I could only imagine how frustrating this position could be at times for the artists – but keeping that phrase in mind could potentially help keep things in perspective.

-This chapter also shows a lot of the storyboards from the movie and these are really the most revealing to the entire storyline than anything else that is shown in the book, so if you're reading the book prior to the movie coming out - you shouldn't really dig into these unless you want to learn a lot about the plot.
-You can also check out this post we did (not a spoiler) of a clip from the movie paired up to see how the story boards translate to a final product.
+This chapter also shows a lot of the storyboards from the movie and these are really the most revealing to the entire storyline than anything else that is shown in the book, so if you’re reading the book prior to the movie coming out – you shouldn’t really dig into these unless you want to learn a lot about the plot.
+You can also check out this post we did (not a spoiler) of a clip from the movie paired up to see how the storyboards translate to a final product.

 The chapter rounds out with a review and description of what the color scripts are and what they mean to the film.
-The book notes that the color scripts (presented in the book in the same manner as the storyboards) highlight the look of the film by setting the mood for the lighting, color, weather and time of day.
+The book notes that the color scripts (presented in the book in the same manner as the storyboards) highlight the look of the film by setting the mood for the lighting, color, weather, and time of day.

 Chapter 5 – Taming the Elements